Panama City Mayor accused of sexual harassment

 “As Jesus Christ is my Lord and Savior I want you all to know that I have done absolutely nothing wrong.
 And you can take that to the bank,” Rohan said.
 “I replaced long-term politicians here in town, part of a ruling Deep State, and the Deep State doesn’t like what I’m doing.”

-He added that he has hired attorneys to deal with the matter.
+He added that he has hired attorneys from Tallahassee-based law firm Webster & Baptiste Attorneys at Law to deal with the matter.

 When asked if he was denying that he touched a woman inappropriately Rohan referred the question to his attorneys.